 1 and 2 were added up as negative attitude or ‘disagree’, 3 is neutral, 4 and 5 were added up as positive attitude or ‘agree’.

 Data was collected over 2 weeks with 3 research assistants.
 Research assistants were medical undergraduates who had received a one-day training on the questionnaire.
 The questionnaire was self-administered via Google Sheets.
 Data was cross-checked for consistency and completeness, and the data was inputted using a Microsoft Excel spreadsheet.
 Data was analyzed with SPSS vs 25, descriptive statistics was done and frequency tables presented.
+What about missing data management?
+Excluded or imputed ?

 Ethical clearance